tillt/notarizer/README.md

 * Downloaded unsigned and unnotarized content, now trying to run
     - Will not work at all

-The user will be told that the app was from an unknown developer and the only sane solution was to delete it via bin.
+The user will be told that the app was from an unknown developer and the only sane solution was to delete it.
 ![Not even signed](site/images/raw_download.png)

 * Downloaded signed but unnotarized content, now trying to run
     - Will not work at all

-The user will get informed that the app needs an update -- note how here we are not asked to delete:
+The user will get informed that the app needs an update.
+Note how here we are not asked to delete.
+That in itself does actually make a lot of sense considering the fact that notarizing without stapling does not mutate the binary (or bundle);
 ![Not notarized](site/images/signed_not_notarized.png)